-The use of greater maximum foot heights during the swing phase in the forest condition is almost certainly a strategy to avoid tripping on obstacles.
-This finding concords with longstanding ethnographic observations of forest-living human populations (Evans, 1937; Garvan, 1964; Schebesta, 1928; Turnbull, 1986), as well as several laboratory-based studies that have reported a higher minimum toe clearance during walking on uneven surfaces (Gates et al., 2012; Schulz, 2011).
-Walking under these conditions therefore elicits a gait in which the foot is raised higher and thus the toe is probably further from the ground surface, which decreases the likelihood of it colliding with an obstacle as the leg is swinging forward.
-Increasing foot height involves greater lower limb joint flexion (Schulz, 2011), which probably requires more muscle activation and therefore higher energy expenditure (Kowalski et al., 2021).
-A goal of future research should be to determine whether maximum foot height is modulated dynamically while walking through complex terrain, as opposed to employing a conservative 'high-stepping' strategy at all times to avoid potentially severe injury costs.
+The use of greater maximum foot heights during swing phase in the forest condition is almost certainly a strategy to avoid tripping on obstacles.
+This finding concords with longstanding ethnographic observations of forest-living human populations (Evans, 1937; Garvan, 1964; Schebesta, 1928; Turnbull, 1986), as well as several lab-based studies that have reported a higher minimum toe clearance during walking on uneven surfaces (Gates et al., 2012; Schulz, 2011).
+Walking under these conditions therefore elicits a gait in which the foot is raised higher and thus the toe is likely further from the ground surface, which decreases the likelihood of it colliding with an obstacle as the leg is swinging forward.
+Increasing foot height involves greater lower limb joint flexion (Schulz, 2011), which likely requires more muscle activation and therefore higher energy expenditure.
+A goal of future research should be to determine whether maximum foot height is modulated dynamically while walking through complex terrain, versus subjects employing a conservative "high-stepping" strategy at all times to avoid potentially severe injury costs.

 Altogether, the kinematic adjustments made during forest walking that we observed suggest major consequences for walking economy on natural terrains.
-Without measurements of metabolic energy consumption we cannot determine how much forest walking would increase energy costs compared with walking in the open field.
-However, the difference would probably be greater than the 24% increase in cost of transport measured by Kowalsky et al. (2021) for participants walking on woodchips vs. a dirt path, because avoiding natural obstacles and maintaining balance in the forest understory would probably require more substantial adjustments to walking kinematics than does walking on woodchips.
-Cost differences could be closer to the range of the 50-115% increases previously measured for heavy brush and rocky terrains vs. even, hard surfaces (Soule & Goldman, 1972; Gast et al., 2019).
+Without measurements of metabolic energy consumption we cannot determine how much forest walking would increase energy costs compared to walking in the open field.
+However, the difference would likely be greater than the 24% increase in cost of transport measured by Kowalsky et al. (2021) for participants walking on woodchips versus a dirt path, because avoiding natural obstacles and maintaining balance in the forest understory would likely require more substantial adjustments to walking kinematics than does walking on woodchips.
+Cost differences could be closer to the range of the 50-115% increases previously measured for heavy brush and rocky terrains versus even, hard surfaces (Soule and Goldman, 1972; Gast et al., 2019).
 Even differences at the low end of this range would have major energetic consequences for humans who must travel through challenging natural terrains during foraging.
-Given that both adult Tsimane men and women travel substantial distances during the day (averages: men, 9.9 km; women, 7.6 km; Davis, Gurven, Cashdan, in press), adjustments to walking kinematics in the forest probably result in consequential increases in active energy expenditure relative to what would be predicted from walking costs measured on even surfaces following standard procedures.
-Individuals from other subsistence-level societies who must forage over long distances on various challenging surfaces (e.g. brushland, rocky terrain, snow/ice) probably face similar energetic penalties owing to adjusted kinematics, and such costs should be considered in estimates of daily energy expenditure related to walking.
+Given that both adult Tsimane men and women travel substantial distances during the day (men: 9.9 km, women: 7.6 km; Davis et al. In Press), adjustments to walking kinematics in the forest likely result in consequential increases in active energy expenditure relative to what would be predicted from walking costs measured on even surfaces following standard procedures.
+Individuals from other subsistence-level societies who must forage over long distances on various challenging surfaces (e.g., brushland, rocky terrain, snow/ice) likely face similar energetic penalties due to adjusted kinematics, and such costs should be considered in estimates of daily energy expenditure related to walking.